dorukkumkumoglu/optocamzero/README.md

 # Optocam Zero V1.0

 Optocam Zero is a Raspberry Pi Zero based compact digital camera made using off the shelf components.

+I designed Optocam Zero to have a very compact, carry everywhere and have fun sort of camera.
+As I was inspired by Kodak charmera and similar toy cameras, I wanted it to be feel playful, enjoyable and be intuitive to use.
+I also aimed to make it relatively easy to build so that others can also build one and have fun with it.
+That's why all the case parts are easily printable and for the electronics it uses off the shelf components that are easy to find.

 ![exploded view](assets/exploded-2.png)

 <br>

 ## Features
 - Very compact and easy to carry in your pocket.
 - Intuitive and simple camera interface and controls.
-- Autofocus camera.
+- Uses autofocus camera module.
-- 6 unique image filters included.
+- 8 photo filters included.
-- Customizable color temperature.
 - Easy and fast image transfer through custom hotspot interface.
 Optimized both for mobile and desktop.
 - Screen dimming when inactive to preserve battery.
 - USB-C charging.
 Device can be used while charging.